ajbowen249/dungeon-delver-engine/readme.md

 Since each screen does so much, you may generally expect all registers to be destroyed or set to an exit condition with each call.
 Also of note is that _all screens are currently static_, rather than using stack space for their local data.
 This may change eventually, but, for now, as a general rule, UI pages _should not nest calls to one another_.
 It should technically be fine for unrelated screens to nest calls, but a screen can't, for example, use a `menu` and nest a call to another screen that uses a `menu`, since the second would overwrite the first's workspace.

+### Screen Controller
+The subroutines in `screen_controller` allow for simple setup of the exploration/combat loop.
+By registering "room" and "encounter" tables and the player party, one can create subroutines that wrap the `exploration_ui` and `combat_ui`.
+The combat UI will always exit to the last room, and the exploration UI can exit to either another exploration wrapper or combat wrapper by setting `last_screen_exit_code` and `last_screen_exit_argument` before exiting.
+See `apps/test_campaign/screens` for examples.

 ### Unit Tests
 Tests are located in `src/apps/tests/main.asm`, and are compiled and run automatically by `zasm`.
 They can be run individually with `make test`.